 Interest in the Paleo and Ketogenic Lifestyle and related low carb diets is rapidly growing among health and fitness enthusiasts worldwide.
-Coming under various names; Paleo, Primal, Ketogenic or Low carb high fat (LCHF) these related approaches to dietary nutrition all involve eating 100% natural unprocessed foods, limiting low quality carbohydrates and starches, making an extra effort for organic grass-fed meats and utilizing more healthy fats like coconut oil.
+Coming under various umbrella names they share many similarities; Paleo, Primal, Ketogenic or Low carb high fat (LCHF).
+These related approaches to dietary nutrition all involve eating 100% natural unprocessed foods, limiting low quality carbohydrates and starches, making an extra effort for organic grass-fed meats and utilizing more healthy fats like coconut oil.
 Through making subtle changes to the quality of our foods as well as how we move our bodies, hundreds of thousands of people around the world have lost weight, gained muscle and become free from chronic ill health.
 Most importantly they have found a lifestyle that is relatively easy to maintain and produces measurable results, so that keeping motivated is easy.

 The Evolutionary Background: Our ancient paleolithic ancestors lived from around 2.5 million years ago to 10,000 years ago and their time ended with the discovery of agriculture and gradual move away from a hunter gatherer existence to that of ever complex communities and dependency on agriculture.
 This past 10,000 years have been just a brief flash on an evolutionary time scale yet our human lifestyles have changed in innumerable ways.
 Our paleolithic ancestors lived a life of hardship and physical intensity while consuming a diet of wild vegetables, fruits, nuts, fish and meats with frequent famine and fasting due to seasonal changes in food supply.
 This past 10,000 years has seen our lives become “civilized” with the advent of excess food production and grain storage allowing for the development of towns, cities and the rise and fall of empires.
 Subsequently life has become more comfortable, diets have shifted to be predominantly grain based, less physically demanding and periods of famine have decreased.